omoke1/vp0/VPO_Whitepaper_2025.md

 ### 5.1 Zero-Knowledge Proofs

-VPO utilizes zero-knowledge proof systems to enable verifiable computation without revealing sensitive data:
+Veyra utilizes zero-knowledge proof systems to enable verifiable computation without revealing sensitive data:

 #### 5.1.1 zk-SNARKs
 - **Succinct**: Proofs are small and can be verified quickly